raheelaahmed/crochet-guide/README.md

 ## Home:
 This is linked to Home page, you can come back to home page with this feacher.

 ## Written Patterns:
 This is another page of the website that have images and  crochet pattern discription, this page is linked to an external blog.

 ## Video Tutorial:
 This  webpage  have video tutorial for crochet projects.

 ## TagLine and Hero Image:

-There is Tagline and hero image in the center of the page.
+There is Tagline "keep Calm And Crochet On" and  a hero image under tagline of the page.